javierl79/project_1/README.md

     b.
 Does individual salary/team payroll correlate to individual/team success?

         Possibly look into merging team and player data to see if the player lead the team to a playoffs.
+        Another analysis is to look if the salary of the player actually makes a difference by comparing the top 5 paid players against the bottom five paid players and see how many games were won.
+The question is is it worth paying such high salaries?

     c.
 Does salary in short stop contribute proportionally to statistical contribution?

+    Idea, divide average salary of the player for their career and divide by homeruns.
+Compare this value with other players and compare how many times the team made it to the playoffs and world series.
+Come up with other statistical measures.

     d.
 How has salary increased over time, adjusting for inflation?